mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/workspaces/platform-service-dependencies/index.md

 The foundational components are comprised of the Kubeaddons controller and the following platform services: cert-manager, kube-oidc-proxy, reloader, traefik, and traefik-forward-auth.

 - Kubeaddons controller: Manages the installation of platform services
-- [cert-manager](https://cert-manager.io/docs): Certificate management controller that automates TLS certificate management and issuance
+- [cert-manager][cert-manager]: Certificate management controller that automates TLS certificate management and issuance
-- [kube-oidc-proxy](https://github.com/jetstack/kube-oidc-proxy): A reverse proxy server that authenticates users using OIDC to Kubernetes API servers where OIDC authentication is not available
+- [kube-oidc-proxy][kube-oidc-proxy]: A reverse proxy server that authenticates users using OIDC to Kubernetes API servers where OIDC authentication is not available
-- [reloader](https://github.com/stakater/Reloader): A controller that watches changes on ConfigMaps and Secrets, and automatically triggers updates on the dependent applications
+- [reloader][reloader]: A controller that watches changes on ConfigMaps and Secrets, and automatically triggers updates on the dependent applications
-- [traefik](https://traefik.io/): An HTTP reverse proxy and load balancer
+- [traefik][traefik]: An HTTP reverse proxy and load balancer
-- [traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth): A minimal forward authentication service that provides OAuth/SSO login and authentication for traefik
+- [traefik-forward-auth][traefik-forward-auth]: A minimal forward authentication service that provides OAuth/SSO login and authentication for traefik

 | **Platform Service** | **Dependencies** |
 | --- | --- |